adaltas/node-nikita/src/context.coffee.md

             return do_conditions() if options.intercept_before
             each befores
             .call (before, next) ->
-              for k, v of before
+              for k, v of before then switch k when 'handler' then continue
-                continue if k is 'handler'
-                return next() unless v is options[k] or v is options.full_name opts = intercept_before: true
+                when 'type' then return next() unless array.compare v, options[k] else return next() unless v is options[k] opts = intercept_before: true
               for k, v of before
                 opts[k] = v